budizhao/SHPSG/README.md

 * The algorithm depends on most common packages in Python.

-* Please refer to our papers on linking SHs coefficients and shape pactors <a href="https://www.mathworks.com/matlabcentral/fileexchange/50105-icosphere" target="_blank">Link</a> and SHs coeffecients random generation method
+* The theories were introduced in two papers: rotational-invirant analysis <a href="https://www.mathworks.com/matlabcentral/fileexchange/50105-icosphere" target="_blank">Link</a> and SHs coeffecients random generation method <a href="https://www.sciencedirect.com/science/article/abs/pii/S0032591018301189" target="_blank">Link</a>

 ## Particle shape

 * Particle shape is a multi-scale feature and usually described at three scales, i.e. form, roundness and roughness.

-* Spherical Harmonics decompose particle shape features into several degrees.
-Our study shows particle form and roundness are well represented at degree 1 and 8, respectively.
+* Spherical Harmonics decompose particle shape features into different scales, SH 'degrees'.
+For example, particle roundness is well represented with SH coefficients from degree 2 to 8.

 * Particle form is defined by three principal dimensions that perpendicular to each other: a$\geq$b$\geq$c.
-Elongation index Ei = b/a, flatness index Fi = c/b.
+We control two aspect ratios: elongation index Ei = b/a, and flatness index Fi = c/b.

-* Particle roundness is related to SHs coefficients $D_{2-8}$.
-Higher $D_{2-8}$ value leads to lower roundness.
+* Particle roundness reflects curvatures at corners.
+A higher roundness particle has a lower $D_{2-8}$.

-* Roughness is related to SHs coefficients $D_{9-15}$.
-Note that we did not show examples of roughness control.
+* Roughness characterizes surface featureas between corners.
+A higher roughness particle has a lower $D_{9-15}$.

 * The particles are represented by surface meshes with 320 triangular elements.
 Finer mesh could be used by increasing the mesh subdivision number.
 A finer surface mesh is needed to show the influence of $D_{9-15}$.

 ## Examples

 ```
 A sphere: Ei = 1; Fi = 1; $D_{2-8} = 0$, and $D_{9-15} = 0$.